callum-oakley/blog/posts/48-keys-are-plenty.md

 And depressing `mov` takes us to a layer with movement keys (arrow cluster, home, end, page up/down, window management hotkeys).

 I'm a full time software developer, so I type a lot of symbols, and whenever I have to use a conventional keyboard I'm frustrated by how much longer it takes to reach them.
-With thumb modifiers typing symbols and number is *easier than typing upper case letters with shift*.
+With thumb modifiers typing symbols and numbers is *easier than typing upper case letters with shift*.
 It would be a bold claim indeed to assert the same about the situation on a full sized keyboard.

 The final trump card of the Planck is its programability.
 If you're sold on the physical layout, then the wonderful [QMK firmware][] can be endlessly customised.
 Here's [my keymap][] for reference, but QMK supports a whole host of advanced features that I've never touched.